LocalJoost/LocalJoost.github.io/_posts/2023-04-16-HoloLens-AI--using-Yolo-ONNX-models-to-localize-objects-in-3D-space.markdown

 ```
 The ToTexture extension method, [that I nicked from Stack Overflow](//https://stackoverflow.com/questions/44264468/convert-rendertexture-to-texture2d), simply converts a RenderTexure to a Texture2D

 Then the picture is simply fed into the yoloProcessor and out come recognized objects.
 Now you might have seen `YoloProcessor` is a [Reality Collective](https://realitycollective.io/) [ServiceFramework](https://service-framework.realitycollective.io/) Service.
-We are going to pick that apart.
+If you have never heard of the ServiceFramework before, [have a look at this article I wrote before](https://localjoost.github.io/MRTK2-to-MRTK3-migrating-Extension-Services-to-the-Reality-Collective-Service-Framework/#introducing-the-reality-collective-service-framework).
+In the next few paragraphs, we are going to pick the `YoloProcessor` service apart.

 ## Get the recognitions out of the model